Investment banks eye potential trading boost from ECB stimulus

 "ECB moving to QE could provide a real fillip to earnings," Morgan Stanley analyst Huw van Steenis said.
 "Fixed income trading may buck the trend of five years of shrinkage."

-Anshu Jain, the co-chief executive of Deutsche Bank, one of continent's largest trading banks, said in January that the ECB's bond-buying program would be of "profound importance" for Europe and its banks.
+Anshu Jain, the co-chief executive of Deutsche Bank (DBKGn.DE), one of continent's largest trading banks, said in January that the ECB's bond-buying programme would be of "profound importance" for Europe and its banks.

 "You may see a progression which hurts net interest margins but benefits sales and trading revenue," Jain said on an earnings call with analysts.

-Citigroup said that the best-placed banks would be those with significant euro-denominated franchises, including BNP Paribas, Deutsche Bank, HSBC and Societe Generale.
-JPMorgan is the biggest bank by revenue in the FICC space.
+Citigroup said that the best-placed banks would be those with significant euro-denominated franchises, including BNP Paribas (BNPP.PA), Deutsche Bank, HSBC (HSBA.L) and Societe Generale (SOGN.PA).
+JPMorgan (JPM.N) is the biggest bank by revenue in the FICC space.

 DIRECT IMPACT

-Economists at the U.S. Federal Reserve estimate that Wall Street firms could have made as much as $653 million in fees selling bonds to the Fed during its monetary stimulus program.
+Economists at the U.S. Federal Reserve estimate that Wall Street firms could have made as much as $653 million in fees selling bonds to the Fed during its monetary stimulus programme.

 When the ECB launched its LTRO (longer-term refinancing operations) scheme in late 2011, revenues in the rates business of global investment banks improved the following year, increasing to $29 billion in 2012 from $27.4 billion the previous year, data from Coalition shows.